boergegrunicke/ioBroker.govee-local/README.md

 	### **WORK IN PROGRESS**
 -->

+-   searching for devices is now working
+-   on / off state, brightness and and color temperature can be controlled

 ### **WORK IN PROGRESS**

--   (Børge Grunicke) initial release
+-   initial release

 ## License